strapi/documentation/docs/developer-docs/latest/development/admin-customization.md

   webpack: (config, webpack) => {
     // Note: we provide webpack above so you should not `require` it
     // Perform customizations to webpack config
-    // Important: return the modified config
+    // Important: return the mutated config
     return config;
   },